All the latest Derwent Valley Railway news…

 The Derwent Valley Railway Preservation Society Inc monthly newsletter for members and friends

-Details will be posted on this page once they’ve been confirmed.
+New events are being planned; details will be posted on this page once they’ve been confirmed.

 On Sunday 15th December 2024, a confirmed case of arson in the New Norfolk rail yard resulted in the complete destruction of ‘Tullah House’, a new lunchroom and relaxation area meticulously fitted out and painted by our hard-working volunteers, as featured in the November 2024 edition of our monthly newsletter, ‘ON TRACK’.